slavtherookie/slav-comp/Saki-Companion/README.md

-## Saki-Companion, by Srcbook

-This app was created using https://srcbook.com.
-Need help or want to join the community?
-Join our [Discord](https://discord.gg/shDEGBSe2d).
+## Saki created

 To run the devserver:
 ```
-npm install
+install in discord!
-npm run dev
 ```